 I went to Death Valley with preconceptions: The landscape would be vast and stark, evoking something akin to the sea.
 The photographs I made there would be wide angle, golden-hour images with stunted plant life or funky rock providing scale.

 But a funny thing happened while I was there.
-The vast desert’s muted earth tones had none of the drama associated with even the calmest seas.
-The distances seemed to dilute color and shrink the mountains that rose in the distance.
+The distances seemed to dilute color and shrink the mountains that rose on the horizon.
 Some locations, like Ube Hebe Crater, failed to inspire me.
 Others, like Zabriskie Point and Race Track Playa, were captivating, but intrusive crowds made photography a challenge.

 Then I found the Mesquite Sand Dunes.
 The dunes changed my way of seeing.
 The more I attempted to capture their grandeur, the more I was drawn to the narrowest slices of light washing over and around its waves of sand.
 Casting aside my wide angle lens for a long tele lens, I was driven to capture abstracts like never before.